The future prosperity of our community depends on our ability to create a better life for our children today.

 - Connecting low to moderate income individuals with opportunities to increase annual income through tax programs and workplace advancement.

 How You Can Help

-Volunteers make United Way's tax assistance and financial education programs possible.
+Volunteers like you make United Way's tax assistance and financial education programs possible.
 We need your help, even if you don’t have an accounting background.
-Volunteer to help.